Ampla Health Yuba

 Transforming Healthcare Access: How New Markets Tax Credits Powered Ampla Health’s Expansion

 The New Markets Tax Credit (NMTC) program played a pivotal role bringing essential services to Yuba City, CA improving access to critical services and fostering community development.
 Central States Development Partners, Inc. (Central States) allocated $15 million in federal NMTC allocation, along with additional support from other non-affiliated CDEs, financed the construction and equipping of a Federally Qualified Health Center (FQHC) in Yuba City, California.
-Located in a low-income community where the median family income is 59.5%, and 70% of the population is comprised of minorities, this project responded to an overwhelming demand for medical services.
+Located in a low-income community where the median family income is 59.5%, this project responded to an overwhelming demand for medical services.

 Before Ampla Health, local residents faced up to six-week wait times for essential healthcare services, a clear indication of the gap in accessible providers.
 Now, with the facility up and running, wait times have been cut to just six days, dramatically improving access to healthcare for the underserved community.